Improving the experience of receiving a Ventricular Assistive Device (VAD)

 -

-One can receive an average of 30 phone calls a day
+They can receive an average of 30 phone calls a day.

 -